Tips for Improving Your Credit Score

 In addition to opening a savings account, you can also improve your credit score by paying your bills on time and building a credit history filled with positive information.
 Some ways you can ensure your credit report helps lenders see you as a positive risk include:

 - Review your report and dispute inaccuracies.
-Consumers are entitled to receive a free credit report from each of the major credit reporting agencies once per year.
-Once you receive your report, review it for inaccurate information and make a formal request to have it expunged.
+You are entitled to receive a free credit report from each of the major credit reporting agencies once per year.
+Once you receive your report, review it for inaccurate information and make a formal request to have it corrected.